zelark/nano-id-cc/README.md

 This [calculator](https://zelark.github.io/nano-id-cc/) aims to help you realize the extent to which the ID length can be reduced.

 ## Setup
+First, you need to have [Leiningen](https://leiningen.org/) installed.

+To minify CSS run:

+    lein minify-assets

 To get an interactive development environment run: